Freemover at CBS

 - TOEFL iBT score of minimum 94 -- note that we do not accept the TOEFL ITP

-Please note that students who are undertaking a university degree taught entirely in English do not have to provide us with further proof of English proficiency
+Please note that students who are undertaking a university degree taught entirely in English do not have to provide us with further proof of English proficiency.
+In this case you only need to document that your degree is indeed taught entirely in English.

-The courses lists are available at www.cbs.dk/undergrad (undergraduate courses) and www.cbs.dk/grad (graduate courses).
-Only graduate level students may attend graduate courses.
+The courses lists will be available at www.cbs.dk/undergrad (undergraduate courses) and www.cbs.dk/grad (graduate courses) from March 2024.
+Please note that only graduate level students may attend graduate courses.

 After we have assessed and accepted your application documents, we will send you an acceptance letter and residence permit application form.